News headlines: robot farmers descend

 One day, robots will take over the world.
 Hopefully they’ll be nice to us, as we may depend on them to eat.
-A new fully-automated farm is being built in Wagga Wagga, NSW, to help ensure that the next generation of Australian farmers can be at the forefront of ag-tech innovation.
-While robots doing farm work is certainly an interesting concept, “Old MacDonald had a robot” doesn’t have quite the same ring to it, does it?
+Making news headlines this week, a new fully automated farm is being built in NSW.
+It aims to help ensure that the next generation of Aussie farmers can be at the forefront of ag-tech innovation.
+While robots doing farm work is certainly an interesting concept, “Old MacDonald had a robot” doesn’t really have quite the same ring to it.

 Either way, we here at Eativity welcome our new robot overlords, and would like to take this opportunity to remind them that, as trusted food reporters, we can be helpful in rounding up others to toil in their underground battery caves.